 - Keep it Portable: The simplest option is to simply set up an electric space heater in your basement.
 This is a decent plan if you only use the space infrequently, but if someone is using the basement as a bedroom, you may want a more permanent solution.
 Space heaters can present safety issues and generally aren't as efficient as your household furnace.

 - Extend Your Ductwork: Tapping into your existing heat and air conditioning system will provide the basement with reliable heat and prevent you from having to maintain separate heaters.
-However, make sure you consult with an HVAC specialist to ensure you aren't throwing off the balance of your system or taking it beyond what the furnace can handle by adding extra heat registers.
+However, make sure you consult with a ductwork specialist to ensure you aren't throwing off the balance of your system or taking it beyond what the furnace can handle by adding extra heat registers.

 - Go for a Stove: Installing a stand-alone heater like a gas fireplace or a pellet stove can provide warmth for your basement while adding some aesthetic charm.
 The downsides are that these stoves require a bit more maintenance than some other options, and you have to cut a vent to the outdoors through your wall.